 Regional Options When Managing Withdrawal Requests

-Regionals have four options to review withdrawal requests.
+Regionals have five options to manage withdrawal requests.
 In practice, most regionals combine the options below in order to meet the immediate needs and special circumstances of the regional(s) and selectives in the state or region.

 - They can require a library to submit a ‘needs and offers’, a ‘withdrawal’, or a ‘discard’ list.
 There are several synonyms for needs and offers used in different regions.

 - They can do an ‘in-person review’, also known as ‘eye-balling’ a collection.

 - They can provide a ‘needs list’ of material that the regional knows is needed in the region, which selectives must compare with their prospective withdrawals.

 - They can provide a ‘do NOT need’ list, which is a list of material that is confirmed not to be needed in the regional collection.

 The five regional options for withdrawal are further explained below.